Vikings outlast Rodgers, Packers 34-31 on game-ending FG

 Packers: Elgton Jenkins went down in the fourth quarter with an apparent injury to his left knee and was carted to the locker room.
 After a Pro Bowl selection in 2020 at LG, Jenkins has replaced David Bakhtiari at LT this season.
 Bakhtiari has yet to return from a torn ACL suffered last year.

-Vikings: CB Patrick Peterson (hamstring) returned from a three-game absence.
+Vikings: Peterson (hamstring) returned from a three-game absence.
 He missed some time while getting treatment on the sideline late in the second quarter but returned after halftime.

 UP NEXT